-I love to have a variety of salad dressings and marinades on hand and while I always have an Italian or regular Balsamic vinaigrette, I love to mix it up too.
-In the summer I usually have a citrus dressing ready for salads and as a marinade for fish but sometimes I like to mix it up and spice it up!
+In the summer I usually have a citrus dressing ready for salads and I’ll often use it for a marinade for fish or chicken too.
+Sometimes though, I like something with a fresh kick!
 After all, dressings are really what makes a salad special, right?
 And this balsamic ginger vinaigrette really spices up a summer salad!

 I love the bite and spice you get from fresh ginger and wondered how it would work in a light dressing.
 Sure, it works well in a soy-based or miso dressing, but often those flavors overpower the ginger and it ends up just being a background flavor.
 So in this dressing, I made it front and center!

 This is your classic vinaigrette – 3 parts oil, 1 part vinegar with a little sugar and salt added.
 What I did differently was gently cook the ginger in the olive oil and then let it cool before mixing it with the vinegar.
-It is basically an infused oil and you can do this with garlic or even fruit like cherries, peaches, or apricots.
-Honestly, the sky is the limit.
+This is one way to make infused olive oil.

-The other option is to buy a flavored oil from a specialty store like the Olive Tap (in the Strip District in Pittsburgh) or other specialty stores.
+The other option is to buy a flavored oil from a specialty store like Olive Tap (in the Strip District in Pittsburgh) or other specialty stores.
 They often have a huge variety to choose from and are manufactured safely.
 (I keep a couple of flavors in my pantry all the time)

 White Balsamic Ginger Vinaigrette